matvej-melikhov/matvej-melikhov/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Wildberries as a middle+ Data Scientist.
+- 🌱 I’m currently learning advanced AI-agents pipelines and RL.

 <!--
 **matvej-melikhov/matvej-melikhov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.